 Looking for wholesale?
 Drop me a line, I'm always happy to gain new stockists.

 Each hank of yarn is made from high quality fibre.
 They are dyed with professional acid dyes and each hank will be slightly different from the next.
 They are stored in a smoke free, cat friendly (cats are kept clear of precious fibre) environment and treated with care and love.

-Unless otherwise stated, all yarns are superwash meaning they won't felt up and destroy your soul once you have finished a project and block it out.
+If a yarns is listed as superwash this means it won't felt up and destroy your soul if it accidentally gets thrown in the wash.
 These are machine washable although I recommend a cool wash to preserve the vibrancy of the dye.
-Personally I use a cool hand wash with a slug of Eucalan Wool Soak (sling it in the sink, let it soak for a bit, no need to rinse, just squeeze excess water out and leave to dry, easy!)
+For non-superwash, be a bit more delicate and stick with a gentle cool hand wash (heat + agitation = felt).
+Personally I use a cool hand wash regardless of superwash status with a slug of Eucalan Wool Soak: sling it in the sink, let it soak for a bit, no need to rinse, just squeeze excess water out and leave to dry, easy!